Perspective | Methodical and efficient, Alex Smith wins first start since before his injury

 Injuries, he was saying, will come.
 It’s what you do once they happen.

 Late Sunday afternoon, after all the other players had left the field, he stood on the sideline talking to a CBS reporter in the traditional interview winning quarterbacks give after games.
-When the interview ended, he didn’t smile, but instead ducked his head and dashed toward the same stadium tunnel the carts carrying he and Joe Burrow had entered two years and four days apart.
+When the interview ended, he didn’t smile but instead ducked his head and dashed toward the same stadium tunnel the carts carrying him and Joe Burrow had entered two years and four days apart.